 Overcoming digital security & privacy challenges

 Privacy is another complex - but far from unsolvable - hurdle to digital identity implementation.
-Although some may question whether digital identity will compromise individual privacy rights if system providers gain unlimited access to each individual’s transactions and behaviors, such risks can be mitigated by architecting systems to minimise the amount of transaction data collected as part of identity verification.
+Although some may question whether digital identity will compromise individual privacy rights if system providers gain unlimited access to each individual’s transactions and behaviors, such risks can be mitigated by architecting systems to minimize the amount of transaction data collected as part of identity verification.
 Essentially, by establishing clear privacy principles upfront, and incorporating them into the design foundations, you can embed the necessary protections into these systems.
-This approach will also help build digital trust with end-users, and assist in driving widespread adoption, and the required scale, to deliver many of the benefits of digitisation.
+This approach will also help build digital trust with end-users, and assist in driving widespread adoption, and the required scale, to deliver many of the benefits of digitization.

 In fact, building digital trust is every bit as important as the underlying security controls.
 And earning such trust could hinge on partnership between the private and public sectors.

 First, governments must play a core role in ensuring the correct structures, controls and governance are in place.
 They must then introduce and explain these systems with transparency and accountability.
 The European Union, for example, recently completed its consultation on an EU digital identity, which will extend rules for electronic transactions to the private sector and promote trusted identities for all Europeans, including safer and easier use of online services and more control over personal data.
 You can hear more about the critical role privacy plays in the new BBC World Planet ‘digital identity’ series here.

 Private sector technology firms can also play an integral part in earning user acceptance since many of these global names are already trusted providers of authentication mechanisms on popular digital services.
 The private sector can often bring great value to such public/private partnerships through their ability to instill ease and simplicity into system design.

 At the end of the day, the challenges of rolling-out digital identity are not insurmountable, but we must learn from previous failures and perhaps the belief that technology by itself can provide a silver bullet.